Smoac/openbis-fork/docs/user-documentation/general-users/data-export.md

 - **Export metadata as pdf**.
 Metadata are exported in a **pdf** folder that keeps the folder structure of the ELN.
 At each level, one pdf file for each exported entity is generated.

 - **Export metadata as XLSX**.
 Metadata are exported in one **xlsx** folder.
-The folder contains the metadata of all exported entities and the corresponding masterdata in a **masterdata.xlsx** file.
+The folder contains the metadata of all exported entities and the corresponding masterdata in a **metadata.xlsx** file.
 If **Make import compatible** is selected, this file is suitable for re-import in openBIS.
 If not, the file contains some fields which are not compatible with re-imports.
 These fields are: PermId of entities, registrator, registration date, modifier, modification date.
-In addition to the masterdata.xlsx file, the **xlsx** folder might contain a **scripts** folder, which contains scripts associated with types in the masterdata.xlsx file, if these are present, and a **data** folder which holds the content of spreadsheet fields and large text fields that exceed the size of an Excel cell.
+In addition to the metadata.xlsx file, the **xlsx** folder might contain a **scripts** folder, which contains scripts associated with types in the metadata.xlsx file, if these are present, and a **data** folder which holds the content of spreadsheet fields and large text fields that exceed the size of an Excel cell.

 - **Export data**.
 Default size limit is 10GB.
 If **Make import compatible** is selected, datasets are exported in a **data** folder in a format ready to be uploaded in openBIS using the default eln-lims dropbox.
 If not, the datasets are exported in a **pdf** folder that matches the ELN hierarchy.